EPS Insulated Panel Insurance for Your Commercial Building

 • Significantly shortens construction time

-What are the disadvantages of insulated sandwich panels
+What are the disadvantages of insulated sandwich panels?

 The perceived disadvantage of ISP has been its performance in fires.
 The most common criticisms of ISP in fire conditions relate to the delaminating of the outer skins exposing the core, the structural ability of the Panels to stay in place and not collapse during a fire and fire spreading within the Panel.
 There have been improvements over time to ISP and addition of fire retardants, metal fixings, not using plastic fixings, etc. The objective of the Code of Practice ("the CODE") is to bring all of these improvements, and others in further research and testing, together into one system and industry CODE.